-Member States shall take the necessary measures to enable the freezing of property necessary to ensure a possible confiscation of that property under Articles 12 to 16 by competent authorities.
+- 1. Member States shall take the necessary measures to enable the freezing of property necessary to ensure a possible confiscation of that property under Articles 12 to 16 by competent authorities.

 Article 12.
-The freezing measures shall consist of freezing orders and immediate action.

-- Freezing measures shall include immediate action to Immediate action shall be taken when necessary in order to preserve the property until a freezing order has been issued.
+The freezing measures shall consist of freezing orders and immediate action. - 2.
+Freezing measures shall include immediate action to Immediate action shall be taken when necessary in order to preserve the property until a freezing order has been issued.
 Member States may limit the temporary validity of the immediate action. - 3.
-Member States mayshall enable asset recovery offices to take immediate action where necessary to preserve the property that they have traced and identified in the exercise of their tasks pursuant to Article 5-to take immediate action pursuant to paragraph 2 until a freezing order pursuant to paragraph 1 is issued.
-The validity of such temporary urgent freezing measures shall not exceed seven days. - 4.
+Without prejudice to the powers of other competent authorities to take immediate action, Member States shall-may enable asset recovery offices to take the immediate action in the course of proceedings in criminal matters at least in some cases where necessary to preserve the property that they have traced and identified in the exercise of they are exercising their tasks pursuant to Article 5(2)(b).
+The scope of tasks and cases in which asset recovery offices should be empowered to take such action may be defined in national law. to take immediate action pursuant to paragraph 2 until a freezing order pursuant to paragraph 1 is issued. - 4.
 Property in the possession of a third party can be subject to freezing measures pursuant to paragraphs 1, 2 and 3 where necessary to ensure a possible confiscation under article 13. - 5.
 Member States shall ensure that the freezing measures orders pursuant to paragraphs 1, 2, 3 and 4 are taken issued by a competent authority and that the reasons for them are set out in the relevant decision or recorded in the case file if the freezing measure is not ordered in writingare adequately motivated. - 6.
 The freezing order pursuant to paragraph 1 shall remain in force only for as long as it is necessary to preserve the property with a view to possible subsequent confiscation.
 Frozen property which is not subsequently confiscated, shall be unfrozenreturned to the owner of the property without undue delay.
-The conditions or procedural rules under which such property is unfrozenreturned-shall be determined by national law. - 7.
-Where the property to be frozen consists of entities that should be preserved as a going concern, such as undertakings, the freezing order shall include measures to exclude access to this property by the persons owning or controlling them while allowing for continued operations.
+The conditions or procedural rules under which such property is unfrozenreturned shall be determined by national law.

+7. Where the property to be frozen consists of entities that should be preserved as a going concern, such as undertakings, the freezing order shall include measures to exclude access to this property by the persons owning or controlling them while allowing for continued operations.